 As your baby's first year is coming to an end, you are likely feeling like a pro at all of this parenting stuff.
 Childproofing, diaper changes, feedings, and even baths are second nature to you.

-- Continue to use a rear-facing car seat until your infant is 12 months old AND weighs 20 pounds.
+- Continue to use a rear-facing car seat until your infant is at least 2 years old.

 Review how well your home is childproofed, because your child is much more mobile now.